comitanigiacomo/kanso-sync-engine/README.md

 The system is built using **Hexagonal Architecture** to maintain separation of concerns between business logic and technical infrastructure (database, API layer), improving code maintainability and testability.

-### 1. Offline-First Synchronization (Delta-Sync)
+### Core Features

-The synchronization mechanism uses delta-sync to optimize data transfer.
+- **Offline-First Synchronization (Delta-Sync)**: The synchronization mechanism uses delta-sync to optimize data transfer.
 Clients submit a timestamp cursor to request only records modified since the last synchronization.
 The server returns only new or updated records.
-Deletions are implemented as soft deletes to maintain consistency across devices.
+Deletions are implemented as soft deletes to maintain consistency.

-### 2. Conflict Resolution (Optimistic Locking)
-Concurrent modifications from multiple devices are resolved using versioning.
+- **Conflict Resolution (Optimistic Locking)**: Concurrent modifications are resolved using versioning.
 Each record maintains a version number; update requests include the current version.
-Version mismatches trigger rejection, requiring clients to refresh before retrying.
+Version mismatches trigger rejection (409 Conflict), requiring clients to pull the latest state before retrying.

-### 3. Timezone Management
-All data is stored in UTC.
-Timezone conversions are applied before local calculations.
-Daylight saving time transitions are handled automatically.
+- **Timezone Awareness**: All data is stored in UTC.
+Statistical aggregations accept the user's IANA Timezone (e.g., Europe/Rome) via headers to correctly calculate daily progress based on local time, solving the "Midnight Bug".

-### 4. Performance and Reliability
-Graceful shutdown drains connections safely.
-Computationally intensive operations are processed asynchronously.
-Redis-based rate limiting mitigates abuse.
+- **Reliability & Performance**

+    - *Graceful Shutdown*: Workers drain active jobs using sync.WaitGroup before the application exits.

+    - *Async Processing*: Heavy computations (like streak calculations) are offloaded to background workers.

+    - *Rate Limiting*: Redis-based token bucket algorithm to prevent abuse.

 ---